rupe120/cookiecutter-pypackage/docs/tutorial.md

 ???
 Tips

-  Extra dependencies are grouped into three groups, doc, dev and test for better granularity.
-When you ship the package, dependencies in group doc, dev and test might not be shipped.
+  Extra dependencies are grouped into the dev group.
+When you ship the package, dependencies in this group might not be shipped.

   As the developer, you will need install all the dependencies.

 ???
 Tips

-  if you found erros like the following during tox run:
+  if you found errors like the following during tox run:

   ``` console
   ERROR: InterpreterNotFound: python3.9